Exploring a data-fusion approach for holistic pricing decisions

 This technique works well because it brings the holistic pricing mindset from theory to practice.

 SKIM is able to not only deliver outstanding data and insights, but are a valuable partner in the creation of the holistic strategy.
-From approach to the evaluation of all available data and the strategy creation.”
-Marjolijn Maas-Mook, Marketing Manager, Food Development & Consumer Insights, McDonald’s Nederland B.V.
+From the approach, to the evaluation of all available data and the strategy creation,” says Marjolijn Maas-Mook, Marketing Manager, Food Development & Consumer Insights, McDonald’s Nederland B.V.

 Depending on where you are in your pricing journey, you may find yourself ready to transition to Stage 2 or even jump right to Stage 3